Pekadii/call-of-duty-cleaner/README.md

 Should look like: C:\Program Files (x86)\Steam\steamapps\common\Call of Duty HQ\cod24\shadercache

-If you steam game path is in a different drive same follows
+If your steam game path is in a different drive same follows
 ex: "D:\SteamLibrary\steamapps\common\Call of Duty HQ\cod24\shadercache"

 should be: D:\SteamLibrary\steamapps\common\Call of Duty HQ\cod24\shadercache